Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 The MMD metric (Figure~\ref{fig:mmd}) quantifies the distributional similarity between penultimate-layer features of ID and OOD test sets; values closer to zero indicate greater invariance to domain shift in the learned latent representations.
 The Silhouette Score in Figure~\ref{fig:silhouette} is computed over the union of ID and OOD features to assess whether the model’s representations maintain coherent class-wise clustering under domain shift.
 A closer to one Silhouette score indicates both high intra-cluster and low inter-cluster similarities, suggesting strong semantic generalization.
 This complements MMD distance, which measures domain invariance but may not be sensitive enough to the semantic structure.
 Together, these metrics reveal whether the model’s generalization arises from features that are domain-invariant and class-consistent, allowing class structure to remain separable even under domain shift.

 Table~\ref{tab:mmd_silhouette_results} shows notable differences across backbones and DG algorithms, with backbone choice often exerting a stronger influence than the algorithm itself.
 Interestingly, ERM paired with MHA or GPS frequently matches or outperforms specialized DG approaches.
 At the same time, performance is highly dataset-dependent.
 On CMNIST-color, GPS achieves the best Silhouette score (0.216 with IRM) and lowest MMD distance (0.001, tied across multiple algorithms), while MHA and vGIN produce negative Silhouette scores for all DG methods, indicating poor domain separation.
-For both Motif tasks, MHA ranks highest (Silhouette score $>0.6$ even with ERM; MMD distance $<0.02$), while GPS also performs well across algorithms, and vGIN struggles consistently.
-For SST2-length, GPS with Mixup achieves the best Silhouette score (0.372), and MHA with GroupDRO reaches the lowest MMD distance (0.009), while vGIN exhibits weak separation (e.g., 0.071 Silhouette score with VREx).
-These trends underscore that the architectural design of MHA and GPS leads to more robust, tighter clusters and domain-aligned representations, often surpassing what DG-specific methods can achieve with weaker backbones.
+For both Motif tasks, MHA ranks highest (Silhouette score $>0.68$ even with ERM; MMD distance $<0.08$), while GPS also performs well across algorithms, and vGIN struggles consistently.
+For SST2-length, GPS with Mixup achieves the best Silhouette score (0.356), and MHA with Mixup reaches the lowest MMD distance (0.012).
+For both HIV tasks, vGIN have the highest Silhouette scores, but MHA have the lowest MMD distances.
+These trends (on four out of six benchmarks) underscore that the architectural design of MHA and GPS leads to more robust, tighter clusters and domain-aligned representations, often surpassing what DG-specific methods can achieve with weaker backbones.
 Additionally, we observe that optimizing for Silhouette score and MMD distance does not always coincide, highlighting the importance of evaluating these two complementary aspects, clustering and alignment, when assessing domain generalization.